OS2dagsorden/os2dagsorden-2.0/public_html/profiles/os2dagsorden/modules/contrib/entity/README.txt

    "Entity" class is provided.
 In particular, it is useful to extend this class in order to easily customize the entity type, e.g. saving.

- * The controller supports fieldable entities, however it does not yet support revisions.
+ * The controller supports fieldable entities and revisions.
 There is also a controller which supports implementing exportable entities.

  * The Entity CRUD API helps with providing additional module integration too, e.g. exportable entities are automatically integrated with the Features module.
 These module integrations are implemented in separate controller classes, which may be overridden and deactivated on their own.

- * There is also an optional ui controller class, which assits with providing an administrative UI for managing entities of a certain type.
+ * There is also an optional ui controller class, which assists with providing an administrative UI for managing entities of a certain type.

  * For more details check out the documentation in the drupal.org handbook http://drupal.org/node/878804 as well as the API documentation, i.e.